divyameenakshi24/aiagent/README.md

 ### STEP 3:

 Agent: Vacuum cleaner
-Performance Measure:
-Moving locations and cleanliness
+Performance Measure: Moving locations and cleanliness
-Environment:
-Locations
-T,A,B,C,D,P,Q,R,S
+Environment: Locations T,A,B,C,D,P,Q,R,S
-Actuators:
-Brushes and Vacuum Extractor
+Actuators: Brushes and Vacuum Extractor
-Sensors:
-Camera, Dirt detection sensor
+Sensors: Camera, Dirt detection sensor

 ### STEP 4:

-The agent should detect the dirt and clean-if the location it is dirty,else it should move to the adjacent location.
+The agent should detect the dirt and clean if the location it is dirty,else it should move to the adjacent location.

 ### STEP 5: